jpaddison3/Yaun/README.md

 # Yaun
 Yet Another Update Notifier.
 Get notifications on RSS feeds.
+Currently a work in progress.

 Licensed under the MIT license.